tillg/ansible-essentials-course/README.md

 - Check if ssh deamon is running: `service ssh status`
 - Start ssh deamon: `service ssh start`
 - What Linux version am I using?: `lsb_release -a`

+## Section 4: Ansible Playbooks

+### YAML

+- Good practice: Use 2 spaces for indentation, don't use tabs.
+- I use the YAML VScode extension (YAML Language Support by Red Hat)

+### Tasks

+- Tasks are tasks that are performed by Ansible 😂
+- We describe tasks by _the state that should be achieved after execution_.
+- In the course they mention a lot the `yum` module to install packages.
+Since I don't use CentOS but Ubuntu, I need to use `apt` instead.
+But it seems smart to use the more abstract `package` module that is available since Ansible 2.
+For an example see (here)[https://serverfault.com/questions/587727/how-to-unify-package-installation-tasks-in-ansible].
 -